Clinical nurse consultants are field experts who coordinate and lead nursing care.

 Victoria

-In Victoria, a Clinical Consultant is a Registered Nurse or Midwife appointed to provide clinical advisory and developmental services on a full-time consultancy basis.
-They offer expert advice, develop clinical resources, and participate in research and development activities.
+In Victoria, a Clinical Consultant is a Registered Nurse or Registered Midwife appointed to provide specialist clinical advisory and developmental services.
+The role involves expert consultancy, development of clinical resources, and participation in service improvement and research activities.

 Queensland